 Facilities that may be contained within a Conference Center, Resort or Lodge, in addition to lodging units, include but are not limited to a restaurant, library, reception facilities, conservatories, health spa, banquet facility, child care to accommodate guests, game rooms, athletic facilities, business and meeting rooms, retail sales incidental to the uses provided, and the various support functions such as laundries, kitchens and administrative offices.

-The minimum number of guest rooms within a resort or lodge shall be eleven (11) and the maximum number of guest rooms within a resort or lodge shall be twenty-five (25).
+The maximum number of guest rooms within a resort or lodge shall be twenty-five (25).

 Plans for parking shall take into consideration the rural, scenic, and environmental resources of the site and community.
 Use of permeable paving systems and shuttle services are encouraged where applicable to protect such resources.

-New construction shall be sited so as to have a minimum impact on fields, water features and woodlands. minimize the need for major regrading, clear cutting or changing of topography will not be necessary. shall not be permitted.
+New construction shall be sited so major regrading, clear cutting or changing of topography will not be necessary.

 No building or parking area shall be located closer than one hundred feet (100’) of any property line or within two hundred fifty feet (250’) of any existing neighboring residence.

-Outdoor public address systems and outdoor amplified music at any Conference Center Resort or Lodge shall be permitted only as specifically approved in the Site Plan Process, and shall be subject to such additional restrictions as deemed appropriate by the Planning Board. or other noise that can be heard beyond the property boundaries shall be prohibited.
-Specific plans for public address systems, if any, shall be submitted for review and approval by the Planning Board, including the specific hours of operation for such facilities.
-Approval shall be preceded by a clear demonstration by the applicant that the feature is both essential and will create no adverse effect on neighboring residential properties.
+Outdoor public address systems and outdoor amplified music at any Conference Center Resort or Lodge shall be permitted only as specifically approved in the Site Plan Process, and shall be subject to such additional restrictions as deemed appropriate by the Planning Board.

-Plans for Outdoor lighting shall be in accordance comply with Section 60-M. of this Zoning Law.
-Approval of outdoor lighting, including the specific hours of operation for such facilities, shall be preceded by a clear demonstration by the facility owner and operator that outdoor said lighting is essential, will create no adverse effect on nearby residential properties, and will be in harmony with the rural and scenic character of the Town.
-The specific plans for outdoor lighting shall be subject to such additional restrictions deemed appropriate by the Planning Board.
-Outdoor lighting shall comply with Section M. of this Zoning Law.
+Outdoor lighting shall comply with Section 60-M. of this Zoning Law.
+Approval of outdoor lighting, including the specific hours of operation, shall be preceded by a clear demonstration by the facility owner and operator that said lighting is essential, will create no adverse effect on nearby residential properties.

 Construction Yard